cssinjs/jss/readme.md

 ### Nested Rules

-Put an ampersand before a selector within a rule and it will be replaced by the parent selector and extracted to a separate rule with a [nested selector.](http://kof.github.io/jss/examples/nested/index.html)
+Put an `&` before a selector within a rule and it will be replaced by the parent selector and extracted to a [separate rule](http://kof.github.io/jss/examples/nested/index.html).

 ```javascript